 CODE OF BUSINESS CONDUCT AND ETHICS

-Compliance with Laws and Regulations
+II.
+Compliance with Laws, Rules and Regulations

 The Company is committed to full compliance with the laws and regulations of the cities, states and countries in which it operates.
 You must comply with all applicable laws, rules and regulations in performing your duties for the Company.
 Numerous federal, state and local laws and regulations define and establish obligations with which the Company, its employees and agents must comply.
 Under certain circumstances, local country law may establish requirements that differ from this Code.
 You are expected to comply with all local country laws in conducting the Company’s business.
 If you violate these laws or regulations in performing your duties for the Company, you not only risk individual indictment, prosecution and penalties, and civil actions and penalties, you also subject the Company to the same risks and penalties.
 If you violate these laws in performing your duties for the Company, you may be subject to immediate disciplinary action, including possible termination of your employment or affiliation with the Company.

+III.
 Full, Fair, Accurate, Timely and Understandable Disclosure

-The Company’s Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") are responsible for designing, establishing, maintaining, reviewing and evaluating on a quarterly basis the effectiveness of the Company’s disclosure controls and procedures (as such term is defined by applicable SEC rules).
-The Company’s CEO, CFO, controller and such other Company officers designated from time to time by the Audit Committee of the Board of Directors shall be deemed the “Senior Officers” of the Company.
-Senior Officers shall take all steps necessary or advisable to ensure that all disclosure in reports and documents filed with or submitted to the SEC, and all disclosure in other public communication made by the Company is full, fair, accurate, timely and understandable.
+The Company’s CEO and CFO are responsible for designing, establishing, maintaining, reviewing and evaluating on a quarterly basis the effectiveness of the Company’s disclosure controls and procedures (as such term is defined by applicable SEC rules).
+The Company’s CEO, CFO, Controller, General Counsel and such other Company officers designated from time to time by the Audit Committee of the Board of Directors shall be deemed the “Senior Officers” of the Company.
+Senior Officers shall take all steps necessary or advisable to ensure that all disclosure in reports and documents filed with or submitted to the SEC, and all disclosure in other public communications made by the Company is full, fair, accurate, timely and understandable.

 You should never trade securities on the basis of confidential information acquired through your employment or fiduciary relationship with the Company.

-Conflicts of Interest and Corporate Opportunities
+V. Conflicts of Interest and Corporate Opportunities

 You shall perform your duties to the Company in an honest and ethical manner.
 You shall handle all actual or apparent conflicts of interest between your personal and professional relationships in an ethical manner.

 You may not engage in activities that compete with the Company or compromise its interests.
 You should not take for your own benefit opportunities discovered in the course of employment that you have reason to know would benefit the Company.
 The following are examples of actual or potential conflicts:

-you engage in activities that interfere with your loyalty to the Company or your ability to perform Company duties or responsibilities effectively;
+- you engage in activities that interfere with your loyalty to the Company or your ability to perform Company duties or responsibilities effectively;

 All confidential information concerning the Company obtained by you is the property of the Company and must be protected.